DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 Another way to fix the issue is setting mesh quality constraints in optimization.
 Check the runScript_meshQualityConstraint.py script from the [UBend](https://github.com/DAFoam/tutorials/blob/master/UBend_Channel/runScript_meshQualityConstraint.py) tutorial.

+## How to know the detailed description for a function's input parameters defined in runScript.py?

+In runScript.py, we call multiple functions from other modules, e.g., pyGeo, IDWarp, pyOptSparse.
+To learn the detailed description for a function's input parameters, we take the function: `DVGeo.addGeoDVLocal` as an example.
+One can go to the `dafoam/packages/miniconda3/lib/python3.6/site-packages` directory and run this command `grep -r addGeoDVLocal *`.
+Then, one can find this function is defined in `pygeo/DVGeometry.py` with detailed description of its input parameters.

 ## What are the commands to start the DAFoam Docker image?

 For your convenient, here are the commands for [Linux](mydoc_get_started_start_docker_linux.html), [MacOS](mydoc_get_started_start_docker_mac.html), and [Windows](mydoc_get_started_start_docker_windows.html).